 But beyond the numbers: this race tests whether a young progressive populist running on kitchen-table economics (drug prices, housing costs, public schools) can win in a state that has been called unwinnable for Democrats since Ann Richards lost the governorship in 1994.

-Obama visited Austin last week to support Talarico and state Rep. Gina Hinojosa.
+Obama visited Austin in May to support Talarico and state Rep. Gina Hinojosa.
 National money is flowing.
 The infrastructure is real.

 What happens next